 On Monday, July 11, 2022, CDFA released a Second Draft Request for Grant Application (RGA).
 CDFA hosted a workshop on July 28, 2022 to provide information on the second draft RGA and changes made to the original draft.
 Public comments on the second draft RGA were submitted to the Department on August 5, 2022, at 5 p.m.
 PST.
 Responses to these public comments are available for review.

 Sign Up for the Sustainable California Grown Cannabis Pilot Program Updates

-The SCGC Pilot Program will begin accepting applications on June 1, 2022.
+The SCGC Pilot Program is not accepting applications.